-Derek first appeared in the gaming industry in 1992 when Computer Games & Strategy Plus (now Computer Games Mag) previewed his first game, Battlecruiser 3000AD (a.k.a BC3K), which he started developing in the late eighties while working in the vertical market sector of the computer industry at various locations around the world.
-Heralded as one of the most advanced space sims for its time, BC3K went to become the de-facto standard for niche space combat simulation games.
+Derek Smart first appeared in the gaming industry in 1992 when Computer Games & Strategy Plus previewed his first game, Battlecruiser 3000AD (a.k.a BC3K), which he started developing in the late eighties while working in the vertical market sector of the computer industry at various locations around the world.
+Heralded as one of the most advanced space sims for its time, BC3K was featured in numerous publications over the years, and later went on to become the de-facto standard for niche space combat simulation games.

 Over the years, he has been a prominent industry player and regarded as one of the quintessential indie developers.
 An eccentric and vocal personality, Derek and his games have been featured in many print and online publications, including Computer Gaming World which wrote an in-depth profile in issue #201 (April 2001) based on a visit by EIC Jeff Green.
 In his closing statements, Jeff Green called Derek “Smart, Witty, Stubborn, Angry, Tenacious, Loyal, Thoughtful, Obsessive & Proud”.

 Based in South Florida, his solely owned company, 3000AD, Inc, which employs contract personnel from all over the world, has developed over a dozen video games based on his industry recognized Battlecruiser and Universal Combat brands.